sdebaene/takeout-organizer/README.md

-# Google Takeout Data Organizer
+# Google Takeout Extract Tgz files

 A set of tools to help organize and process Google Takeout data.
 This project helps you:
 1. Extract and merge multiple Takeout archives